How to Copy File and Folder Paths in Windows 11

 - Select the file or folder you want.

 The path is now on your clipboard.
-Note: If you press this multiple times, it does not replace your clipboard history.
+Note: Pressing it multiple times won’t overwrite your clipboard history.
 It just copies the path again.
 You can view your history by pressing Windows Key + V.

 Using the Context Menu

-You can also use your mouse to copy as path.
+You can also use your mouse to copy a path.

 - Right-click the file or folder.